samuel-wahinya/samuel-wahinya/README.md

 # Samuel Wahinya

 I'm a **Data Warehouse Engineer**, **SQL Data Analyst**, **Tableau dashboard developer**, and a **Notion Productivity Enthusiast**.
-I specialize in transforming raw data into actionable insights, building engaging visualizations, and creating systems that enhance efficiency and productivity.
+I use SQL, Tableau & Excel to transform raw data into actionable insights and reccomendattions, building engaging visualizations, and creating systems that enhance efficiency and productivity.

 ## 🚀 What I Do